How To Get a Background Check From the Police in 2023

 4. A fingerprint file may also be necessary.
 The file will compare one’s records with what the FBI holds.

 It will take a few weeks to get the results of a check.
-But the process can help a person confirm one’s data and help ensure that person isn’t being reported as having done anything illegal or questionable.
+However, the process can help a person confirm one’s data and help ensure that person isn’t being reported as having done anything illegal or questionable.

 Can You Get a Background Check at the Police Station?

 A police station can help anyone with whatever background check needs one will have.
-A person can get a check in person, or that someone can get the materials necessary for a check from the station and bring it to one’s workplace.
+A person can get a check in person, or someone can get the materials necessary for a check from the station and bring it to one’s workplace.
 The person can then submit the information that one collects in the process from an applicant.

 The process for getting that check will vary by station and jurisdiction.
 But the process can be necessary when anyone considers the sensitive details that go into the process of learning about someone.